QuentinLachaud/airbnb_project/README.md

-# udacity_projects
+# Airbnb Project
-Location of all Udacity project notebooks, datasets and notes for my DS Nanodegree
+Location of my Airbnb project from Udacity.
+As cheesy as this looks, this is a course requirement.